St Moritz Skiing & Snowboarding

 Each St Moritz ski resort has individual lift pricing as well as the 'Upper Engadin' regional passes that cover all resorts plus public transport including ALL buses & trains in the broader area.
 In effect, someone staying in St Moritz can take the train to Lagalb & return for free with an Upper Engadin all-resorts lift pass.

-If wanting the day to day local lift pass option, Corviglia & Corvatsch cost the same & Diavolezza is the cheapest (and so it should be given its limited lift & piste infrastructure!).
+If wanting the day-to-day local lift pass option, Corviglia & Corvatsch cost around the same & Diavolezza is the cheapest (and so it should be given its limited lift & piste infrastructure!).
+The Cristins beginner area at the Surlej base of Corvatsch has a separate, cheap lift pass as well.